jnktsj/APPSR/README.md

   merges identical reads while retaining the counts

 ## Requirement
-APPSR requires Python 2.x (x >= 5) under a Linux/Unix environment.
+APPSR requires Python >=2.5 under a Linux/Unix environment.

 ## Programs
-To see the usage of each program, simply type:
+To see the usage for each program, type:

     $ <program-name> -h